Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-LAWRENCEVILLE, GA – A former City of Lawrenceville official is part of a duo named in a sweeping conspiracy that redirected multi-million-dollar pipe-laying contracts away from qualified potential vendors to companies he controlled.
+LAWRENCEVILLE – A former City of Lawrenceville official is among a duo named in a sweeping conspiracy that redirected multi-million-dollar pipe-laying contracts away from qualified potential vendors to companies he controlled.

 Joshua Heath Morris, Lawrenceville’s former assistant gas director for operations, and businessman Westly Lee Griffin were indicted Wednesday on conspiracy to violate the Racketeering Influenced and Corrupt Organizations (R.I.C.O.)
 Act, bribery, and conspiracy in restraint of free and open competition in transactions with state or political subdivisions.